IsmaFuentes/WindowsService/README.md

     }
 ```

-- The operation will take as much time as it needs to finish, then we can notify the timer to start again after "X" seconds
+- The operation will take as much time as it needs to finish, after that the timer will be notified to restart in "X" seconds

 ```csharp
     private void OnTimer(object state)